system76/docs/_articles/tensorman.md

 sudo usermod -aG docker $USER
 ```

-If Docker was just installed, log out and back in before using Tensorman.
+If Docker was just installed, then a reboot will be needed before using Tensorman.

 # Tensorman